amitrajpurkar/py_snippets/README.md

 * each python project folder needs a ".vscode" folder having setting.json
 * we need to synchronize VS code with Poetry for each project.

+### steps for regular usage
+* for day to day project usage here are some activities/ tasks that are commonly done
+* add / remove dependencies
+* add/update dependencies for specific group.
+* add new python project less frequently